ratanvarghese/glass-house/README.md

 ## Requirements

 + [LuaJIT](https://luajit.org)
-  + the LuaJIT executable is needed for manual testing
-+ [NCurses](https://invisible-island.net/ncurses/) must be installed on your system
-  + Most modern UNIX-based systems already have it
++ [NCurses](https://invisible-island.net/ncurses/) must be installed on your system (Most modern UNIX-based systems already have it)
 + [Lua Quickcheck](https://luarocks.org/modules/primordus/lua-quickcheck) is used for property-based testing
++ [LDoc](https://github.com/stevedonovan/LDoc) is used for code documentation

 Other dependencies are included within the repository.